software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 ---
 ### `friction`
- a number that specifies how much the visual interation will be delayed compared to the gesture distance. e.g. value of 1 will indicate that the swipeable panel should exactly follow the gesture, 2 means it is going to be two times "slower".
+ a number that specifies how much the visual interaction will be delayed compared to the gesture distance. e.g. value of 1 will indicate that the swipeable panel should exactly follow the gesture, 2 means it is going to be two times "slower".

 ---
 ### `leftThreshold`